Astoria (Marianas Trench album): Background

 In 2011, Marianas Trench released their third studio album, Ever After, which produced five top-50 singles, including lead single "Haven't Had Enough", which became the group's highest charting single to date (since the creation of the Billboard Canadian Hot 100 in 2007) at number 9.
 After releasing the last single from that era, "By Now", in 2013, the group returned to the studio to record their next album.
 During the promotion for Ever After, lead singer and songwriter, Josh Ramsay, also achieved mainstream success as a songwriter and producer on fellow Canadian Carly Rae Jepsen's No. 1 hit "Call Me Maybe" (2012).
 This helped pave the way for the band signing an American record deal with Cherrytree Records and promoting to a broader audience.

-The group released "Pop 101" featuring hip hop artist Anami Vice on July 29, 2014 as the intended lead single for the then-unnamed fourth album.
+The group released "Pop 101" featuring hip hop artist Anami Vice on July 29, 2014, as the intended lead single for the then-unnamed fourth album.
 A second single, "Here's to the Zeros", was released in December 2014, with the full album expected the following spring (2015).
 The album's release was later pushed back to the fall.
 When the band officially announced Astoria, they ultimately decided not to include either of these tracks, as they no longer fit the tone of the record.
-Both of these buzz singles, along with two previously-unreleased songs recorded before their debut album, Fix Me (2006), were instead released as a four-track extended play fittingly titled Something Old / Something New that was released on May 26, 2015.
+Both of these buzz singles, along with two previously unreleased songs recorded before their debut album, Fix Me (2006), were instead released as a four-track extended play fittingly titled Something Old / Something New that was released on May 26, 2015.

+The album was officially released on October 23, 2015, via 604 Records in Canada, and Cherrytree and Interscope Records internationally.
+The album peaked at number two on the Canadian Albums Chart.